cjchng/moil_sdk/README.md

 # MOIL SDK

-MOIL SDK is collection of functions support c++ developments for fisheye image applications, tested both on ubuntu 18.04 and Raspberry Pi( Raspbian Buster ), gcc/g++ and OpenCV are required in the development.
+MOIL SDK is a collection of functions support c++ developments for fisheye image applications, tested both on ubuntu 18.04 and Raspberry Pi( Raspbian Buster ), gcc/g++ and OpenCV are required in the development.

 ![moil_basic_steps](https://user-images.githubusercontent.com/3524867/73999970-65850480-49a1-11ea-9e0b-6b88d1d49fb7.jpg)